Crypto Leverage Trading Explained

 calculate crypto leverage

-This table will help you calculate how much of your own account balance (margin capital) you need to put down to open the position size to the left using different leverage ratios from 1:2 to 1:125.
+This table will help you calculate how much of your own account balance (margin capital) you need to put down to open the position size to the left using different ratios from 1:2 to 1:125.
 Your required margin capital is written in cursive script.
 To make your own calculation, follow this example:

 Position size / Leverage ratio = Margin requirement